Gen-LJ/LedgerL/README.md

 Balance:
 User can transfer the balance to other account.

+Transaction guard:
+balance transfer method is guarded with fireStore runTransaction guard build-in .
+(This  method MUST be more atomic, sensitive and secure in production apps)

 Transaction History:
 Users can view their history and view detail.
 Transaction have two filter(in/out).